arcus/education_modules/.github/ISSUE_TEMPLATE/docs_update_checklist_v1.md

 Also watch specifically for the following:

 * [ ] current_version_description is a short, present-tense text fragment without bullets, and gives a learner-centric quick overview of version changes from the learner perspective
-* [ ] version_history contains 1-3 past versions with bulleted links to commit-specific documents, unless this is an initial version of a module, in which case version_history can be empty.
+* [ ] version_history contains 1-3 past versions with bulleted links to commit-specific documents, unless this is an initial version of a module, in which case version_history should say "No previous versions."
 For detailed instructions on how to fill out the version fields, see the [docs descriptions](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/docs.md#version_history).

 The following should **NOT** be included in module front matter: